repelliuss/Boulder-Dash-Engine/README.md

 * [Compile Yourself](#compile-yourself)

 ## General Info
-&nbsp;&nbsp;&nbsp;&nbsp;A free imitation of the NES game Boulder Dash with additional features and unique levels written in C. It was a university project at the beginning but instructions were simple.
+&nbsp;&nbsp;&nbsp;&nbsp;A free remake of the NES game Boulder Dash with additional features and unique levels written in C. It was a university project at the beginning but instructions were simple.
 Then i went further and created this.

 &nbsp;&nbsp;&nbsp;&nbsp;I do not own any rights about Boulder Dash brand.
 All rights are reserved, as are trademarks of their respective owners.